-There are five units, each containing five self-check exercises and a longer assignment, which you will submit to your personal tutor, who is assigned to you for the duration of your course, for marking and commentary.
-Additional chapters cover explanation of the publishing process and where the proofreader fits in, and the course concludes with career advice and recommendations for further training.
+There are six learning modules, five of which contain a number of self-check exercises and a longer assignment, which you will submit to your personal tutor for marking and commentary.
+Additional sections will cover the finer points of on-screen mark up, an explanation of the publishing process and where the proofreader fits in.
+As a conclusion, we offer career advice and recommendations for further training.

-The online edition of Basic Proofreading costs £395.
-It is possible to pay for the course in three instalments.
-The first instalment of £185 is payable on enrolment.
-The second and third instalments of £105 each will be automatically collected between the tenth and fifteenth of the following two months.
+Basic Proofreading costs £395.
+You can pay for the course in three instalments: the first instalment of £185 is payable on enrolment; the second and third instalments of £105 each will be automatically collected between the 10th and 15th of the following two months.

 Have a look through our Frequently Asked Questions for more information.